 What kind of shingles should I use?

-The most common shingle is known as “composition”, or asphalt based embedded with fiberglass and topped with ceramic granules.
+The most common shingle is known as a "composition shingle."
+This material made from asphalt embedded with fiberglass and topped with ceramic granules.
 Composition shingles are available in 20-year, 30-year, and 40-year warranty varieties.
-50-year, and lifetime warranties are also available for an additional fee.
-Other common roofing materials include metal, tile, and, steel (stone coated).
-Click on the “Material Manufacturers” information bar to for additional information.
+For an additional fee, 50-year and lifetime warranties are also available.
+Other common roofing materials include metal, tile, and, and steel (stone-coated).

-Insurance typically will cover the entire cost for replacing a storm damaged roof.
-However, the deductible (usually about one per cent of the house's market value) sometimes brings down the pay out amount.
+Insurance will typically cover the entire cost for replacing a storm-damaged roof.
+However, the deductible (usually about 1% of the house's market value) sometimes brings down the payout amount.

 My neighbors are all getting new roofs replaced by their insurance, but my adjuster said I didn't have enough damage for a claim.
 What gives?

-If you think you have damage, you should call your adjuster and request a reinspection.
-Insurance companies will in almost all instances send out a second inspector.
-An Alltex representative experienced in evaluating storm damage can give you a better idea about what to expect at no cost.
+If you think you have damage, you should call your adjuster and request a re-inspection.
+Insurance companies will almost always send out a second inspector.
+An Alltex representative experienced in evaluating storm damage can give you a better idea of what to expect at no cost.

 What are my payment options?

 Alltex customers are not required to pay until the job is complete.
-Homeowners should be weary of contractors who ask for money up front.
+Homeowners should be wary of contractors who ask for money up-front.